-1037 Golf Course Road, Grand Rapids, MN 55744 • Phone: 218-326-0668 • bloomersmn@yahoo.com

-- Accent

-- Vertical Accent

-- Windbreaks and Shelterbelts

-Planting & Growing

-Blue Colorado Spruce will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
+1037 Golf Course Road, Grand Rapids, MN 55744 • Phone: 218-326-0668 • bloomersmn@yahoo.com Planting & Growing Colorado Spruce will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.
 This tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selection of a native North American species.
+This species is native to parts of North America.